wbugenis/pizza-code-challenge/README.md

 ## Instructions

 Update the code of the application to meet the following deliverables.
-Where appropriate, follow RESTful naming conventions and the MVC pattern to divide responsibility.
+Follow RESTful naming conventions and the MVC pattern to divide responsibility.

 ***Read through these deliverables carefully to understand the requirements for this code challenge.
 Tackle them one by one, as they build on each other sequentially.***